SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/screen/edit-quote-dialog.md

 The products in the quote are displayed on this tab.

-If the quote contains several alternatives, the favorite alternative is indicated with ![icon][img1] next to the tab name.
+If the quote contains several alternatives, the favorite alternative is indicated with <i class="ph ph-star" aria-label="Star icon"></i> next to the tab name.
 If the alternative contains [warnings or messages][9] for one or more products, an icon is shown next to the tab name.
 A message is also displayed to explain the cause of the error.

 * **Discount**: Here you can enter a total discount (discount percent or discount amount) for the whole of the alternative.
 The total discount is applied in addition to any discounts applied to the different products.